evrog/Russian-QA-Jeopardy/README.md

 ## License

 Questions, answers and topics posted in the dataset are distributed under the license of the Spots ChGK Internet Club "What?
 Where?
 When?" https://db.chgk.info/copyright.
 The results of the authors' own development: computer programs and text files that do not contain questions, as well as our method for structuring information in the dataset are distributed under the Creative Commons Attribution-ShareAlike 4.0 Worldwide license https://creativecommons .org/licenses/by-sa/4.0/ .

+## Citing
+Our pre-print: Mikhalkova, Elena.
+"A Russian Jeopardy!
+Data Set for Question-Answering Systems." arXiv preprint arXiv:2112.02325 (2021).
+The paper will soon appear in proceedings of LREC 2022.